Economy of Karnataka: Information and biotechnology

-Karnataka is the leader in the information technology sector in India and its capital, Bengaluru, is known as the Silicon Valley of India.
+Karnataka is the leader in the information technology (IT) sector in India; its capital, Bengaluru, is known as the Silicon Valley of India.
 In the IT sector, Karnataka generated a total revenue of ₹ 516.5 billion in the financial year 2006–07 which included ₹ 487 billion from software exports and ₹ 29.5 billion from hardware exports.
 A total of 1973 companies in the state are involved in Information Technology-related business.
 While the bulk of the IT related companies are located in Bengaluru, some companies are located in Mysore and Mangalore as well.
 Bengaluru is also the headquarters of Wipro and Infosys which are among the top three IT companies in India in regards to market capitalization.
 The Nandi Hills area in Devanahalli outskirts is the site of the upcoming $22 Billion, 50 square kilometre BIAL IT Investment Region, one of the largest infrastructure projects in the history of Karnataka.

 As of June 2006, Karnataka housed 55% of biotechnology related companies in India.
-Bengaluru is also the home of the largest biocluster in India with total revenues of ₹ 14 billion and having 158 of the 320 companies working on biotechnology in India.
-Karnataka has a headcount of over 6,800 scientists involved in biotech research and out of twenty eight biotech companies that were registered in India in the year 2005–06, 27 were located in Karnataka.
+Karnataka has over 6,800 scientists involved in biotech research.
+Out of twenty eight biotech companies that were registered in India in the year 2005–06, 27 were located in Karnataka.
+Bengaluru is also the home of the largest biocluster in India, having 158 of the 320 companies working on biotechnology in the country, with total revenues of ₹ 14 billion.

+Over 400 Fortune 500 companies have offices in Karnataka.